diannosaur/bookme/README.md

 6. run `npm install`
 7. run `npm start`
-8. This should open your default browser to localhost:3001
+8. This should open your default browser to localhost:3001 (properties can be added on the home page, viewing booking link can be copied from property page to share with guests/view in browser)

 To make this production ready I would: